kinshuk-h/LT-crawler/README.md

 - `config`: Configuration and credential files for usage of proprietory APIs (such as the [Adobe API](AdobePDFExtractAPI.md)).
 - `data`: Default location for downloaded Judgments and generated JSON files.
-  - `judgments`: Default location for storing downloaded judgment files
+  - `judgments`: Default location for storing downloaded judgment files.
-    - `<court> Judgments`: Judgments pertaining to a specific court
+    - `<court> Judgments`: Judgments pertaining to a specific court.
       - `extracted_<extractor>`: Text extraction results for corresponding judgment files
-  - `json`: JSON data describing downloaded judgments, search parameters and extracted paragraphs
+  - `json`: JSON data describing downloaded judgments, search parameters and extracted paragraphs.
   - `logs`: Log files of executions and function invocations.
 - `dumps`: Temporary generated files and results for various operations.
 - `src`: Main source code for various modules of the pipeline: